TheOneSV/My-Ads/README.md

 # My-Ads
 Simple Android advertising app.
-When the list in "My Ads" tab is filled with ads, then clicking the Save button ads are being processed and logged in JSON format
+When the list in "My Ads" tab is filled with ads, then clicking the Save button ads are being processed and logged into JSON format

 ![1](https://cloud.githubusercontent.com/assets/24231815/24422633/d6e76514-1402-11e7-8cbd-62c17b2a35e8.png)